 With every child you have, expect clutter… lots of clutter.
 When you’re raising kids, figuring out how to declutter might feel like a distant dream, but there are ways to declutter with kids.

 As a new mom, I gleefully added everything under the sun to my baby registry.

 But then the baby came.
-As he grew, we received more and more gifts and clothes and toys, until I was ready to move out of my house!
+As he grew, so did our clutter as we received more and more gifts and clothes and toys… until I was ready to move out of my house!

-But as I became overwhelmed by the clutter, I realized that many of the decluttering books, such as The Life-Changing Magic of Tidying Up, didn’t address how to deal with kids’ clutter in a realistic way.
+As I became overwhelmed by the clutter, I realized that many of the decluttering books, such as The Life-Changing Magic of Tidying Up, didn’t address how to deal with kids’ clutter in a realistic way.

 Now that my kids are getting older, I’ve learned to manage the clutter.
 It’s much better to take control of the clutter (in other words, get it out of the house) than try to clean and step around it.

 But trying to declutter with kids is a process.
 It’s not something that you can do once and be done forever, despite what the KonMari technique promises.